tonib/kaichronicles/doc/README-developing.md

 * If you wish to pick up the Silver Sceptre, turn to 223.
 * If you wish to leave it where it is and continue, turn to 308.

-If you have the "Lore-circle of the Spirit", don't disable choices to 223 and 308.
+If don't have the "Lore-circle of the Spirit", disable 25.
+If you have the "Lore-circle of the Spirit", DON'T disable choices 223 and 308.
 I know this is subjective, and probably wrong, but let some freedom to the player.

 Other example: